-The spirits pick up quite a lot from the wooden barrels: Color and taste of course.
-And scotch and cognac share the method of distillation in pot stills.
+The spirits pick up quite a lot from these wooden barrels – and this includes both color and taste.
+And Scotch and Cognac share the method of distillation in pot stills.
 Both spirits are distilled at low proof.

 Grapes vs. grains

-But let’s be honest: There are quite some differences between whiskey and brandy.
-It begins with the raw materials, over methods and how to consume the actual product.
+So let’s get to the crux of the matter.
+Because there really are some major differences between Whiskey and Cognac (and brandy).
+And it all begins with the raw materials, moreso than the methods and how to consume the actual product.

-Whiskey is made from grains, normally barley.
-That is then mixed with water and yeast, then it gets distilled.
-The spirit then is aged in oak barrels.
+Whiskey is made from grain, most usually barley.
+That is then mixed with water and yeast, and is then distilled.
+The spirit is then aged in oak barrels.

-The name “brandy” comes from Dutch “branwijn”, burnt wine.
+The name “brandy” comes from Dutch “brandewijn”, meaning burnt wine.
 And that is quite a good name, as wine is distilled for brandies and of course Cognac.

-The raw material of cognac is grapes: A juice is fermented and we get a very acid wine as a result – perfect for cognac production.
-The juice is fermented about 5 days before distilling, after a double distillation process, the eaux-de-vie is stocked in oak casks.
+As already mentioned, the raw material of Cognac is grapes – the juice of which is fermented creating an acidic wine – perfect for cognac production.
+The juice is fermented about 5 days before distilling, (Cognac undergoes a double distillation process), which creates what’s known as eaux-de-vie.
+This is then aged over years in oak casks.

 What about age?
 Is Cognac older than Whiskey?

-While cognac and brandy uses age terms such as VOP, VS, VSOP or XO, Whiskey shows the exact age of its content: for example 3, 5, 10, 12 or 15 years.
-There are also Whiskies at 18 years, but older seems to be rare.
+While Cognac and Brandy use age terms such as VS, VSOP or XO, Whiskey shows the exact age of its content.
+For example 3, 5, 10, 12 or 15 years.
+There are also Whiskies at 18 years, but older ones somewhat more rare.

 Cognac is better than Whisky?